tfcp68/yantrix/docs/concepts/400_data_flow.md

 ## Data Model

-Regardless of what's happening in the outside world, there's always a data snapshot of Application which is fully descriptive of its behaviour.
+Regardless of what's happening in the outside world, there's always a data snapshot of an Application that is fully descriptive of its behavior.
 This snapshot is stored in a `Data Model` &mdash; a global anemic storage that can be accessed via API. `Data Model` is something like a savegame, which can be used to serialize the application state to a text format and then instantiate the application to a previously saved state.
 Sometimes, minor conditions are not preserved, because they are stored inside `FSM`s instead, but most often than not `Data Model` is an application-global store, similar to Redux, which can be observed partially or extensively to update UI and endpoints.

 ## Data Sources

 `Data Sources` are the lowest level abstractions in Yantrix.
-They represent the driving force of all the things in the Universe &ndash; Data.
+They represent the driving force of all the things in the Universe &mdash; information.
 It is packed into [`Data Objects`](../syntax/100_data_objects.html) and moves the pieces of framework, such as `FSM`s, `Slices` and `Event Bus`, which is the preferred way.
 In Yantrix, while `FSM`s and `Data Model` are abstractions that store "internal" state of the Application, the external state of the environment has no single interface.
 Instead, various abstractions are used to produce declarative `Events`, that are processed synchronously.
 In real world scenarios, those would be:

 -   Remote APIs, webhooks
 -   Network streams: WebSockets, WebRTC, UDP